-From this table, you can see that the Surgent CPA Review course only scores 4 points.
-In contrast, Becker CPA Review scores 5 points.
+From this table, you can see that the Surgent CPA Review course scores 5 points.
+In contrast, Becker CPA Review scores 6 points.
 Therefore, in our estimation, Becker beats out Surgent.
-Becker’s course has a better reputation, better materials, and better discounts.
-So, even though it is more expensive, you’re getting something that justifies the price.
-On the other hand, Surgent’s course is so new that reconciling the high cost is hard.
+Becker’s course has better technology, better materials, and better personal support.

-Furthermore, Surgent has made impressive strides since entering the CPA review course scene rather recently.
+That being said, Surgent has made impressive strides since entering the CPA review course scene rather recently.
 Their technology is unique, and their commitment to innovation is encouraging.
-So, we believe this course has a lot of potential that move prove very effective in the future.
+So, we believe this course has a lot of potential that may prove very effective in the future.

 However, one of them could be the perfect course for you, depending on your situation.
 And we encourage you to consider them both before you invest in CPA Exam prep.
-Still, the course that more candidates seem to benefit from is Becker CPA Review, so find Becker to be the best choice between these 2 courses.
+Still, the course that a lot of our candidates seem to benefit from is Becker CPA Review, so we find Becker to be the best choice between these 2 courses.